success4lyf/Computer-Vision-Rock-Paper-Scissors/README.md

 ## Milestone 2: Installing the dependencies and runing the model in the machine

 - A virtual environment was created for this project using conda and all other packages was installed.
-Using the code below, the virtual environment was created , activated and packages(opencv-python, tensorflow and ipykernel) were installed.
+Using the code below, the virtual environment was created, activated and packages(opencv-python, tensorflow and ipykernel) were installed.

 ```python
 """